pytorch/pytorch/aten/src/ATen/native/README.md

     As with the legacy `_out` function you must call the argument `Tensor out` or `Tensor out0`, `Tensor out1` in the context of multiple arguments.

+There is also another situtation in which we use annotations, namely views.
+  - `transpose(Tensor(a) self, int dim0, int dim1) -> Tensor(a)`
+    An alias to the memory represented by self may be also returned, however it is not mutated.

 We check that the user uses these annotations and throw asserts if she doesn't.
 If this causes a lot of confusion please add @cpuhrsch to your PR.